How would you rate your current omnichannel strategy?

 Today, there are 95 million Amazon Prime members.
 This is despite the continued price increases, first to $99/year in in 2014 and now up to $119/year in 2018.

-To drive Amazon Prime membership, they've bolstered benefits.
+To drive Amazon Prime membership, Amazon has layered additional benefits.
 In 2019, the list of benefits extends well beyond shipping.

 You can see the full list of Prime Membership benefits here, but below is a quick sampling.

 Amazon piles benefits onto Prime Membership because data unification is fundamental to a successful omnichannel strategy.
 It underpins Amazon's ability to understand customer preferences, fuels their vaunted recommendations, and creates a seamless experience across devices.

 Simply look at the first screen you are presented on Amazon's mobile app.